 Coffee trend #1: Coffee for cool kids

 “Black with no cream,” seems to be a saying of the past.
 Nowadays our coffee orders have become innovative treats.
 From the ginger-spiced, pumpkin-flavored art served in Starbucks to cold-brew delicacies.
-In an age of fitgirls and Instagram influencers, it’s no wonder cafe-served coffee turned into wellness-boosting superfood creations.
+In an age of Instagram influencers, it’s no wonder cafe-served coffee has turned into more than a simple beverage.

-In 2019, one coffee trend is that we will see a lot more cool-kid type of coffee orders.
-As written on Beverage Daily, roasted coffee beans will be consumed topped with matcha, aloe vera, turmeric, melatonin, and activated charcoal.
+In 2019, one coffee trend is that we will see a lot more customisation in coffee orders.
+As written on Beverage Daily, one trend involves the addition of superfoods in coffee.
+Roasted coffee beans will be consumed topped with matcha, aloe vera, turmeric, melatonin, and activated charcoal.
 These ingredients each come with their own benefits, such as improving sleep, beauty or cognitive function.

 Coffee trend #2: Rise of the instant blend

 If you thought instant coffee was over with, you’ve got it wrong.
 Though freshly grounded beans are still the preferred way of preparation, instant coffee will become more popular in 2019 due to the quality of the blends that can be bought in-store.